NimaSoroush/differencify/README.md

 ## Steps API

-See [API.md](API.md) for full list of API calls and examples
+See [API.md](API.md) for a full list of API calls and examples.

 ## Interested on Docker image!

-A [Docker base image](https://hub.docker.com/r/nimasoroush/differencify/) available for local and CI usage based on this [Dockerfile](Docker/Dockerfile).
-To see an example look at this [Dockerfile](Dockerfile)
+A [Docker base image](https://hub.docker.com/r/nimasoroush/differencify/) is available for local and CI usage based on this [Dockerfile](Docker/Dockerfile).
+To see an example look at this [Dockerfile](Dockerfile).

 Usage: